Quantum logic under semi-classical limit: information loss: Quantum Logic Dequantization

-Now we will consider the conjunction of non-commuting operators.
-Such a situation is more complicated because of appearance of the commutator in expressions.
+Now we consider conjunction of non-commuting operators.
+This case is more complicated because of appearance of the commutator in expressions.
 Dequantization will consist of two steps: at first any power of product of two non-commuting projective operators will be considered, and only then their conjunction will be dequantized.

 Let $P_{\lambda},P_{\mu}$ be two non-commuting projective operators such that